logpai/loglizer/README.md

 # Anomaly prediction
 x_test = feature_extractor.transform(...)
-model.predict(): predict anomalies on given data
+model.predict(...) # predict anomalies on given data
 ```

 For more details, please follow [the demo](./docs/demo.md) in the docs to get started.

 ## Benchmarking results

-(Evaluated on the full HDFS dataset instead of the HDFS100k demo data)
+If you would like to reproduce the following results, please run [benchmarks/HDFS_bechmark.py](./benchmarks/HDFS_bechmark.py) on the full HDFS dataset (HDFS100k is for demo only).

 |       |            | HDFS |     |
 | :----:|:----:|:----:|:----:|